tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 `mvn test` runs **zero** of these harness tests.
 You must select `qa-bots` explicitly, with one of the flows below.

+Only statistical playing-strength regressions belong in this package.
+Use the layer selector in [Adding tests and real-game scenarios](../../../../../../../../../../docs/ADDING_TEST_SCENARIOS.md) before adding a harness class; deterministic game-integrity behavior belongs in the fast, protocol-simulation or real-game E2E layer.

 ### 9.1 Reactor (preferred)

 The opt-in reactor at `tools/reactor/pom.xml` builds the game and runs the QA